Matt skiing down the Roman Headwall on Mt. Baker. Photo by Jacob Moon.

 In April of 2014 the military brought me to Tacoma and I finally had the opportunity to realize my childhood dream of exploring the mountains.
 My love for the Cascades and the wet rainy winters grew fast.
 Over the next four years nearly every weekend that wasn't occupied on training missions I was in the woods - mountaineering, skiing, mountain biking, and trail running.
 Pursuing photography on a professional level temporarily took the back seat, as my energy was devoted to the military, but I still continued to take photos of friends on our weekend trips.

-After fulfilling my five year service obligation in the summer of 2018, I made the difficult decision to leave the military and pursue my lifelong dream of exploring the mountains.
-Some of the highlights of the previous year were running the Wonderland Trail around Mt Rainier, running the Rockwall Trail in Kootenay National Park, running the Fatdog 120 race in Manning National Park, skiing the STS, Swiss, Forever Young, and Grizzly couloirs in Roger's Pass (Glacier National Park).
+After fulfilling my five year service obligation in the summer of 2018, I made the difficult decision to leave the military and pursue a lifelong dream of being an explorer.
+Since separating, I've had the incredible opportunity to run around Mount Rainier on the Wonderland Trail, the Rockwall Trail in Kootenay National Park, complete the challenging Fatdog 120 race in Manning National Park, and the iconic rim to rim to rim at the Grand Canyon.
+I've been able to ski classic ski routes such as the STS couloir, Forever Young couloir, and the Spearhead Traverse in British Columbia, among other incredible ski descents.